MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 Because this web application is configured to use SSL, you have to ensure that an SSL certificate is bound to the primary web application.
 For production environments, this certificate should be issued by a public certification authority (CA).
 For test and development environments, this can be a self-signed certificate.
 We call this the on-premises SharePoint SSL certificate.

 > [!TIP]
 > This is typically a separate certificate from the one that you'll later install on the reverse proxy device.
-For more information about these certificates, see the [Plan SSL certificates](plan-connectivity-from-office-365-to-sharepoint-server.md#certificates) section of [Plan connectivity from Office 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md).
+For more info about these certificates, see the [Plan SSL certificates](plan-connectivity-from-microsoft-365-to-sharepoint-server.md#certificates) section of [Plan connectivity from Microsoft 365 to SharePoint Server](plan-connectivity-from-microsoft-365-to-sharepoint-server.md).

 After the certificate is bound to the web application, you'll be able to see this host name in the **Issued To** field in the **Server Certificates** dialog box in Internet Information Services (IIS).
 For more information, see [How to Set Up SSL on IIS 7.0](https://go.microsoft.com/fwlink/p/?LinkId=187887).